 |Available as||Cream, ointment, and tape|

 Fludroxycortide is classed as a moderately potent topical corticosteroid.
 Topical corticosteroids are also referred to as topical steroids.
+'Topical' means it is applied to the skin.
 Topical steroids are used in addition to moisturisers (emollients) for treating inflammatory skin conditions such as eczema and dermatitis.
 A topical steroid is used when patches of eczema or dermatitis flare up.
 Fludroxycortide relieves the symptoms of a flare-up by reducing inflammation, itching and redness.
 It is not a cure for the condition, but it will help to relieve the symptoms.
 Although less potent topical steroids are often preferred for use in children, a short course of fludroxycortide may be prescribed for a child with severe eczema on the arms or legs.

 Short courses of fludroxycortide may also be prescribed for the treatment of psoriasis for areas such as the face, or the inside of elbows and behind the knees.